 #2 Stop letting the world know who you’re dating and when.

-Yes, new love ❤ can be inspiring, exciting, and have you blushing while bursting at the seams.
+Yes, new love can be inspiring, exciting, and have you blushing while bursting at the seams.
 You may be so happy that you just want to share it with everyone you know.
-There’s several reasons I would tell you DON’T DO IT!
-First off, the minute people know who you are dating, the hating will begin.
-Each of you will start hearing stories about each other like who each of you used to date, exes will start coming out of the woodwork trying to get you both back, people who had crushes on you two while you were single but said nothing, will start showing up to make it known.
+There are several reasons I would tell you DON’T DO IT!
+First off, the minute people know who you’re dating, the gossip will begin.
+Each of you will start hearing stories about each other like who each of you used to date and exes will start coming out of the woodwork trying to get you both back.
+People who had crushes on you two while you were single but said nothing, will start showing up to make it known.

 #3 We don’t need to know each and everything going on in your life.